engr-advising/engr-advising.github.io/_build/html/_sources/genadv.rst.txt

 If you arrive at Maritime as a first-time student and are enrolled in LEAD 101, your primary advisor is usually your LEAD 101 instructor for your first year.
 Your DegreeWorks page will look something like the below image.
 In the image below, for example, the student should seek out Mrs. Stroud for advisement.

-.. _fig-prompt:
 .. figure::  _images/advisor1.png
-   :target: _images/advisor1.png
    :width: 100%
    :align: center

-Once you become a second-year student, or if you transfer to Maritime as a second- or third-year student, your primary advisor will be someone in your major.
+Once you become a second-year student, or if you transfer to Maritime as an upper-division student, your primary advisor will be someone in your major.
 In the image below, for example, the student should seek out Dr. Gosselin for advisement.

-.. _fig-prompt:
 .. figure::  _images/advisor2.png
-   :target: _images/advisor2.png
    :width: 100%
    :align: center

 When and Where to Get Advisement
 ********************************